selfdefined/web-app/11ty/definitions/dissociative-identity-disorder.md

 defined: true
 ---

-Dissociative identity disorder, also called DID, is a mental illness that involves disruptions or breakdowns of memory, awareness, identity and/or perception.
+Dissociative identity disorder (DID) is a mental illness that involves disruptions or breakdowns of memory, awareness, identity and/or perception.
 It can also include the existence of two or more distinct identities (or “personality states”).
 The distinct identities are accompanied by changes in behavior, memory and thinking.